- Reference and research assistance: Online and remote options

 This service is staffed by Metro State librarians during the following times:

-Join us on Zoom via “Write at the Desk.”
+Join us on Zoom via “Research and Writing Help on Zoom.”
 Drop in via this link and connect with a librarian or writing tutor.

 Contact us at email@example.com.